rafspiny/wikiextractor/README.md

 Option --no-templates significantly speeds up the extractor, avoiding the cost of expanding [MediaWiki templates](https://www.mediawiki.org/wiki/Help:Templates).

+Option --filter-ids force the script to process only those articles for which the id is listed in the specified file.
+The file format is simple: an id per each line.
 For further information, visit [the documentation](http://attardi.github.io/wikiextractor).